coffebar/neovim-project/README.md

 - `:NeovimProjectLoadRecent` - open the previous session.

-- `:NeovimProjectLoadHist` - opens the project from the history providing a project name.
+- `:NeovimProjectLoadHist` - opens the project from the history providing a project dir.

-- `:NeovimProjectLoad` - opens the project from all your projects providing a project name.
+- `:NeovimProjectLoad` - opens the project from all your projects providing a project dir.

 History is sorted by access time.
 "Discover" keeps order as you have in the config.